-- Experience Coyoacán: This bright, colorful apartment is on a quiet street near the heart of Coyoacán.
+- Loft in Coyoacán: This bright, colorful loft apartment is on a quiet street near the heart of Coyoacán.
 You’ll be within easy walking distance of a large number of boutiques, bookstores, cafes, galleries, craft shops, and other places, so you can shop to your heart’s content.
 It has two bedrooms, a kitchen, and a private backyard.
 Click here for more information.

 7. Centro Histórico: Where to Stay in Mexico City for History

 The Centro Histórico, (i.e. Historical Center), is the best place to stay in Mexico City if you’re interested in history.
 Plus, many of the top things to see and do in Mexico City are located here.